CyborgCodes/threejs-playground/README.md

 ### Javascript 3D library

-The library `three.js` is an easy-to-use, lightweight, cross-browser, general-purpose 3D library.
+`three.js` is an easy-to-use, lightweight, cross-browser, general-purpose 3D library.
 The current builds only include a WebGL renderer but WebGPU (experimental), SVG and CSS3D renderers are also available as addons.

 [Read the Docs](https://threejs.org/docs/#manual/en/introduction/Installation)